7 Best Red Dot for Shotguns (Hands-On Guide)

 Shooters get a three MOA red dot reticle that is ultra crisp and easy to see.
 The view through the lens is remarkably clear and delivers a great view through the lens.
 The Steiner MRS is a high-end red dot, but the price isn’t terrible.
 It’s not a budget-friendly optic, but it is still fairly affordable.

-My main complaint is the brightness control.
+My main complaint is the brightness control and its size and why it takes 3rd on the list of best red dots for shotguns.
 It’s one button, and you move from auto brightness adjustment to the max, then medium, and then low.
 Sadly you have to cycle through each to find the right setting and can’t go up and down manually.

 Steiner MRS Pros and Cons